PulgaLuca/PulgaLuca/README.md

 ```
 💻 I am a self taught Full Stack Developer
-🔭 Working on C and Data Science
+🔭 Working on C and Python
 🌱 Interested in Data Science, AI/ML, Entrepreneurship
 🚀 I like competing in Hackathons and challenges
-💖 In a complicated relationship with C
+💖 In a complicated relationship with C++
 ```

 <br>